-However, Apple analyst Ming Chi Kuo predicted that Apple will start to manufacture a 15in MacBook Pro with 32GB RAM in the fourth quarter of 2017, and he thinks Apple will adopt desktop RAM in order to do so.
-So perhaps a new MacBook Pro with 32GB RAM could be announced in early 2018.
+Despite this, Apple analyst Ming Chi Kuo predicted that Apple will start to manufacture a 15in MacBook Pro with 32GB RAM in the fourth quarter of 2017, and he thinks Apple would adopt desktop RAM in order to do so.
+So perhaps a new MacBook Pro with 32GB RAM could be announced at WWDC after all.

 In the meantime, Dell's Precision 5520 laptop is directly comparable to the MacBook Pro and has a 32GB RAM build-to-order configuration.